f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 Use this button to adjust the global gain manually in manual gain mode.
 This button is disabled when AGC modes are selected with combo (14).

+<h4>15a: Actual gain fetched from device</h4>

+This is the actual gain in dB set in the device.

 <h4>16: Indicative RSSI</h4>

 This is the indicative RSSI of the receiver.